pyOpenSci/software-peer-review/_sources/how-to/finding-reviewers.md.txt

 * **Openness** - reviewers should also have demonstrated interest in open source or Python community activities, although blind emailing is fine.

-Two package reviewers should review each submission.
+Standard package reviews should have two reviewers, though publication fast-track reviews may proceed with one.
 Although it is fine for one of them to have less package development experience and more domain knowledge, the review should not be split into two parts.
 Both reviewers need to review the package comprehensively, from their particular